Video: Mandibular nerve

 The next branch we will be looking at now seen here highlighted in green is known as the deep temporal nerve – to be more precise, the anterior deep temporal nerve.
 As you can see here on this image, this one is ascending as well and is ascending right after or anterior to the lateral pterygoid muscle which you can see here.
 And like its posterior counterpart that we talked about, the anterior deep temporal nerve will be innervating again this muscle here – the temporalis muscle.
 Now an important note here is that this nerve can arise directly from the anterior trunk or it may arise from the buccal nerve.
 In this image, you can see that it's arising from the latter.

 And speaking of which, let's move on and talk about the buccal nerve.
-The buccal nerve carries sensory fibres to the buccal mucosa of the oral cavity, the gingiva/gums of the mandibular molar teeth (although note that the innervation to the mandibular molar teeth is mostly supplied by the posterior superior alveolar nerve), and last on our list we have a small area of skin on the cheek, inferior to the cheek bone, or zygoma.
+The buccal nerve carries sensory fibres to the buccal mucosa of the oral cavity, the gingiva/gums of the mandibular molar teeth, and last on our list we have a small area of skin on the cheek, inferior to the cheek bone, or zygoma.
 You can see here that the nerve is passing through the two heads of the lateral pterygoid muscle and then gives off different branches as it passes through the muscle.
 You can see here on the image that the nerve then descends anterior to the lateral pterygoid before dividing into a few branches.
 The buccal nerve carries sensory fibers from the skin over the buccinator muscle which happens to be here also on this image – you can see here a bit of the buccinator muscle.
 And the buccal nerve also carries sensory fibers from the buccal mucous membrane.

 And a very important point that you may be asked about during exams is that the buccal nerve does not provide motor fibers to the buccinator muscle.
 The buccinator muscle is then innervated by the buccal branch of the facial nerve, also known as cranial nerve number 7.